oracle/weblogic-kubernetes-operator/site/creating-domain.md

 ## Important considerations for persistent volumes

 WebLogic domains that are managed by the operator are required to store their configuration and state on a persistent volume.
 This volume is mounted read/write on all containers that are running a server in the domain.
 There are many different persistent volume providers, but they do not all support multiple read/write mounts.
 It is required that the chosen provider supports multiple read/write mounts.
 Details of available providers are available at [https://kubernetes.io/docs/concepts/storage/persistent-volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes).
-Careful attention should be given to the table in the section titled “Access Modes”.
+Careful attention should be given to the information in the table in the section titled, “Access Modes”.

 In a single-node Kubernetes cluster, such as may be used for testing or proof of concept activities, `HOST_PATH` provides the simplest configuration.
-In a multinode Kubernetes cluster a `HOST_PATH` that is located on shared storage mounted by all nodes in the Kubernetes cluster is the simplest configuration.
+In a multinode Kubernetes cluster, a `HOST_PATH` that is located on shared storage mounted by all nodes in the Kubernetes cluster is the simplest configuration.
 If nodes do not have shared storage, then NFS is probably the most widely available option.
 There are other options listed in the referenced table.

 ## Creating a persistent volume for the domain